-- The Anti-Ragging Committee of the Institute shall take an appropriate decision, including the imposi- - An Appeal against any of the orders of punishment enumerated above can be submitted to the Direca) Storing, possessing or using real or replica firearms or other weapons, explosives (including fireworks), ammunition, drugs, or toxic or otherwise dangerous materials on

-Stealing, misusing, destroying, defacing or damaging Institute property or property

-Unauthorised use of any Institute facilities, equipment, services or computers.
+- Storing, possessing or using real or replica firearms or other weapons, explosives (including fireworks), ammunition, drugs, or toxic or otherwise dangerous materials on Institute premises. - b) Stealing, misusing, destroying, defacing or damaging Institute property or property belonging to someone else. - c) Unauthorised use of any Institute facilities, equipment, services or computers.
 This includes theft or abuse of Institute computers and other electronic resources such as computer and electronic communications facilities, systems, and services which includes unauthorized entry, use, tampering of Institute property or facilities, the private residence of staff/professors, offices, classrooms, computers networks, and other restricted facilities.

 - d) Making false accusations against any member of the Institute. - e) Any act of discrimination (physical or verbal conduct) based on an individual's gender, caste, race, religion or religious beliefs, skin colour, region, language, sexual orientation, marital or family status, physical or mental disability, etc. - f) Not producing the identity card issued by the Institute or refusing to produce it on demand by campus security. - g) Physical assault, threats of violence, which includes any disruptive activity in a classroom or in an event sponsored by the Institute.
-Any conduct which has a negative impact or constitutes a nuisance on and off campus. - h) Organising meetings and processions without permission from the Institute. - Accepting membership of religious or terrorist groups banned by the Institute/Governi) ment of India. - Smoking on the campus of the Institute. j) - Parking a vehicle in a no parking zone or an area earmarked for parking other types of k) vehicles. - I) Rash driving on the campus that may cause any inconvenience to others. - m) Not disclosing a pre-existing health condition, either physical or psychological, to the Chief Medical Officer which may cause hindrance to the academic progress. - n) Mis-behaviour at the time of student body elections or during any activity of the Institute. - o) Engaging in disorderly, lewd, or indecent conduct, including, but not limited to, creating unreasonable noise; pushing and shoving; inciting or participating in a riot or group disruption at the Institute. - p) Altercations of any kind between students or student groups will be taken seriously as a violation of the code and will be dealt with accordingly. - q) Students encouraging, aiding, or conspiring in any prohibited conduct.
+Any conduct which has a negative impact or constitutes a nuisance on and off campus. - h) Organising meetings and processions without permission from the Institute. - i) Accepting membership of religious or terrorist groups banned by the Institute/ Government of India. - j) Smoking on the campus of the Institute. - k) Parking a vehicle in a no parking zone or an area earmarked for parking other types of vehicles. - I) Rash driving on the campus that may cause any inconvenience to others. - m) Not disclosing a pre-existing health condition, either physical or psychological, to the Chief Medical Officer which may cause hindrance to the academic progress. - n) Mis-behaviour at the time of student body elections or during any activity of the Institute. - Engaging in disorderly, lewd, or indecent conduct, including, but not limited to, creating unreasonable noise; pushing and shoving; inciting or participating in a riot or group disruption at the Institute. - p) Altercations of any kind between students or student groups will be taken seriously as a violation of the code and will be dealt with accordingly. - q) Students encouraging, aiding, or conspiring in any prohibited conduct.
 And failing to comply with a disciplinary measure or disciplinary measures imposed under the procedures of this Code.
 If these acts are committed off-campus, the Institute will determine whether the Code will apply after considering the seriousness of the alleged offence, the risk of harm involved whether the victim(s) are members of the campus community and/or whether the off-campus conduct is part of a series of actions, which occurred both on, and off-campus.

-IISc POLICY FOR ACADEMIC INTEGRITY 44
+4.4 IISc POLICY FOR ACADEMIC INTEGRITY

 As a premier institution for advanced scientific and technological research and education, the Institute values academic integrity and is committed to fostering an intellectual and ethical environment.

 Academic integrity encompasses honesty, responsibility and awareness of the ethical standards for the conduct of research and scholarship.
 The Institute believes that in all academic work, the ideas and contributions of others must be appropriately acknowledged.
 Academic integrity is essential for the success of the Institute and its research missions, and hence, violations of academic integrity constitute a serious offence.